Conditional functions

 The function accepts 2N+1 parameters:

-• else: The result of the function if none of conditions is true.
+• else: The expression to return if none of the cond_N conditions are true.

 Example